franciszver/DungeonCrawlerBlueprints/readme.md

 ## Overview
 DungeonCrawlerBlueprints is an **AI-powered floor plan analysis and design tool** that automatically detects rooms from architectural blueprints with **90%+ accuracy** using multi-model AI validation.
 What makes it unique: **interactive room extension** with procedural generation, allowing users to add new rooms with a single click.

+**⚙️ Configurable Processing Engine**: The system features a fully configurable processing engine that lets you balance speed, accuracy, and cost.
+Choose from Fast mode (8-12s, ~75% accuracy, $0.015), Balanced mode (15-20s, ~90% accuracy, $0.026 - default), or Maximum Accuracy mode (25-35s, ~95%+ accuracy, $0.045).
+See the [Configuration section](#-configurable-processing-engine) for details.

 ### 🎯 Key Features

+#### Core Detection Capabilities
 - **Multi-Model AI Detection**: GPT-4 Vision + Claude + Gemini ensemble for 90% accuracy
-- **Polygon Boundaries**: Precise room shapes, not just bounding boxes
+- **Polygon Boundaries**: Precise room shapes, not just bounding boxes (L-shaped, curved, irregular)
-- **Door Detection**: Automatic detection of doors and openings
+- **Door Detection**: Automatic detection of doors and openings with connectivity mapping
+- **Text Extraction**: OCR-based room label detection from blueprint annotations
+- **Edge Refinement**: Automatic boundary snapping to detected edges (PIL default, OpenCV optional)
-- **Confidence Transparency**: See exactly how confident the AI is
+- **Confidence Transparency**: See exactly how confident the AI is for each detection

+#### Interactive Editing & Generation
-- **Interactive Room Extension**: Procedurally generate and add new rooms
+- **Interactive Room Extension**: Procedurally generate and add new rooms by clicking doors
+- **Manual Label Addition**: Add custom room labels anywhere on the blueprint
+- **Room Generation from Labels**: Generate rooms from detected or manual labels with one click
+- **Batch Generation**: Generate multiple rooms at once from selected labels
+- **Room Editing**: Drag to resize, move, and adjust room boundaries
-- **Realistic & Fantasy Modes**: Architectural patterns or dungeon generation
+- **Realistic & Fantasy Modes**: Architectural patterns or dungeon generation styles
+- **Full Undo/Redo**: Complete history management for all editing operations

+#### Visualization & Navigation
+- **Interactive Canvas**: Zoom, pan, and navigate large blueprints
+- **Minimap**: Overview navigation for complex floor plans
+- **Real-time Overlays**: See detected rooms, doors, and labels as you work
+- **Color-coded Rooms**: Visual distinction between detected, extended, and modified rooms

+#### Export & Integration
+- **Export Formats**: JSON (structured data), SVG (vector graphics), and rasterized images
+- **Standardized Output**: Compatible with CAD tools and other systems
+- **Metadata Export**: Includes confidence scores, model information, and processing timestamps

+#### AI & Learning
 - **Few-Shot Learning**: Improves with training examples from Hugging Face dataset
-- **Full Undo/Redo**: Complete history management for interactive editing
-- **Edge Detection**: Refine room boundaries by snapping to detected edges (PIL default, OpenCV optional)
-- **Export Options**: JSON, SVG, and rasterized images
+- **Configurable Processing Engine**: Adjust speed vs. accuracy tradeoffs (see Configuration section)
+- **Multi-Model Validation**: Automatic retry with different models when confidence is low

 ### 📊 Performance Metrics